Cucumber Plant Problems & Diseases: Identification & Solutions

 Typical symptoms to look out for:

-• Infected plants develop a white fungus on the fruit
+- A white fungus growing on the fruit

-• The leaves of the plant wilt and develop irregular-shaped brown blemishes
+- The leaves droop and develop irregular-shaped brown blemishes

 You can use fungicide sprays to help with preventing phytophthora blight.
 But it won’t stop your infected plants from dying.
 You’ll need to remove them along with the infected cucumber fruits.

-Powdery mildew is a well-known fungal infection that many gardeners encounter at some point.
+Powdery mildew is a well-known fungal disease that many gardeners encounter at some point.

 The tell-tale symptoms are the cucumber leaves turning white with powdery spots that spread to the stems and sometimes the cucumbers.
 It also causes the cucumber leaves to turn brown, start to curl, and eventually die.